clrnd/win95-maze-rs/README.md

 oNor = mat3(transpose(inverse(model))) * aNor;
 ```

-Unless the `rat` bool is true, then it reset the rotations so the rats
+Unless the `rat` bool is true, then it resets the rotations so the rats
 always face the camera, like in the original:

 ```glsl